hknd23/idcempy/docs/idcempy_tutorial.rst

  # offsetx = offset of X.  By Default is zero.
  # offsetz = offset of z

-The following message will appear when the model finishes converging.
+The following message will appear when the model finishes converging:

 .. testoutput::